If you're new to HowardSoft...

 integrated with Windows 7.)

-- Windows 8: You will have to install a virtual PC program on your computer that emulates Windows XP,
+- Windows 8: You will have to install a virtual PC program on your computer,

 such as Virtual Box,

-of Windows prior to Windows 7, because Microsoft chose to drop Windows XP Mode from Windows 8(!)
+(Unfortunately, Microsoft chose to drop the convenient Windows XP Mode from Windows 8!)

 Tax Forms and More